-239(3) In an emergency, or in extraordinary circumstances, the designated officer need not give reasonable notice or enter at a reasonable hour and may do the things referred to in clauses (1)(a) and (c) without the consent of the owner or occupant.
+239(3) In an emergency, or in extraordinary circumstances, the designated officer need not give reasonable notice or enter at a

-34 In considering the issue of notice, Menzies J. concluded (at paras.
+[34] In considering the issue of notice, Menzies J. concluded (at paras.
 27-29):

-Having considered all of the evidence and reviewing the Act, I have concluded that the municipality failed to give reasonable notice to the Plaintiff as required before conducting the inspection of June 6th, 2006.
+Having considered all of the evidence and reviewing the \mathbf{Act} , I have concluded that the municipality failed to give reasonable notice to the Plaintiff as required before conducting the inspection of June 6^{th} , 2006.
 I also conclude there were no health or safety concerns, or extraordinary circumstances which would have justified conducting the inspection without notice.